dnijenhuis/neural_net_experiments/README.md

 - Optional GPU support.
 - Automatic dataset downloading and unpacking.
 - Automatic splitting the data into a training- and validation set.
+- Exporting a '.pth file' with the weights.

 ---